roscopeco/slack-serverless/README.md

 an error message.

-This library provides a comfort wrapper around this use case - all you need to do is set up a PubSub topic (or your cloud's equivalent, though only GCP is supported as yet) and defer the message in your main Slack handler with the `slack_defer` function.
+This library provides a comfort wrapper around this use case - all you need to do is set up a PubSub topic (or your cloud's equivalent) and defer the message in your main Slack handler with the approproate `slack_defer_<provider>` function.

-You then have a second lambda, triggered by the pubsub (Eventarc or equivalent) in which the main function is decorated with `@slack_deferred_slash_handler_gcp` (despite the name, it supports both events and slash commands - it'll be changing soon) and handles the event.
+You then have a second lambda, triggered by the pubsub (Eventarc or equivalent) in which the main function is decorated with `@slack_deferred_slash_handler_<provider>` (despite the name, it supports both events and slash commands - it'll be changing soon) and handles the event.

-This will take care of wrapping and unwrapping the event appropriately and generally trades of some ease of use for a little flexibility.
+This will take care of wrapping and unwrapping the event appropriately and generally trades off a little flexibility for some ease of use.
 If it doesn't meet your needs you can of course just ignore it and code up the functionality yourself.